-Wind caves are formed by the forces of wind, sculpturing the rock with sand like a sandblast.
-The force of the wind works where the wind blows, and as the interior of the caves tends to be windstill, wind caves are generally not very deep.
+Wind caves or aeolian caves are formed by the forces of wind, sculpturing the rock with sand like a sandblast.
+The force of the wind works where the wind blows, and as the interior of the caves tends to be windless, wind caves are generally not very deep.
 They form overhangs and huge caverns.
 Very common are natural bridges and short through caves, often of impressive size.

 The wind transports solid material, organic remains and sand.
-This works very well in aride areas, where the sand is not cavered by vegetation or agglomerated by water.
+This works very well in arid areas, where the sand is not covered by vegetation or agglomerated by water.
 Additionally the wind speed is not lowered down by the vegetation.
 The fine sand reaches high speeds and works like a sandblast on the rocks.
 This process is called wind erosion.

 Unfortunately the term wind cave is also used for something completely different.
 Caves with heavy wind blowing in or out of the entrance are also called wind caves.
 Both have the wind in common, but they are not formed by the wind.
-In contrary they are generally karst cave, as the physical processes which produce the blowing wind requre a large cave system.
+In contrary, they are generally karst caves, as the physical processes which produce the blowing wind require a large cave system.
+Those are called Blowholes.